Skip to main content

 C:\Program Files\Microsoft SQL Server\MSSQL.1\MSSQL\Data\OPCONXPS_Data.MDF

-• Path to File: Defines the location of the physical database transaction log file on the SQL database server.
+• Path to File: The location of the physical database transaction log file on the SQL database server.

-• Logical Name: Defines the unique name (alias) used to refer to the physical database transaction log file.
+• Logical Name: The unique name (alias) used to refer to the physical database transaction log file.

-• Initial Size: Defines the value for the initial size in megabytes allocated for the database transaction log file.
+• Initial Size: The initial size in megabytes allocated for the database transaction log file.

-• File Growth: Defines the percentage increment by which the database transaction log file will expand when full.
+• File Growth: The percentage increment by which the database transaction log file expands when full.

-• Max Size: Defines the maximum size in megabytes beyond which the database transaction log should not be allowed to grow.
+• Max Size: The maximum size in megabytes beyond which the database transaction log is not allowed to grow.

 Example